smart-seller/awesome-amazon-seller-tools/README.md

 ## Repricing

+- [informed.co](https://www.informed.co/?ref=ponysmith3) - Informed.co is an intelligent repricing platform that helps online merchants capture more sales by keeping their prices competitive at all times.
+Informed.co eliminates the need for manual pricing research by regularly adjusting prices based on powerful repricing strategies.
+By providing the tools and insight needed to maintain a competitive advantage, Informed.co helps online sellers become more visible in the marketplace, increasing sales and profits.
+Formerly Appeagle.
 - [ChannelMAX](http://www.channelmax.net/) - Management solution with innovative pricing.
 - [Seller Snap](https://sellersnap.io/) - SELLER SNAP is a game theory repricer for professional Amazon sellers, automatically adjusting the repricing strategy to find the optimal price for different competition scenarios.
 It also allows the seller to take control of repricing and apply basic rules if necessary.
 The SELLER SNAP dashboard includes detailed analytics on sales, profit, buy box share and more.
 - [xSellco](https://www.xsellco.com/?utm_source=affiliate&utm_campaign=493ad7f6d045d3dcea1a399c4aa06d27&utm_medium=Link+Share) - xSellco Feedback allows sellers to request feedback on the right products, from the right customers, at the right time.
 Sellers can improve their rating through automated intelligent feedback requests on Amazon and eBay.